-Report Cards are distributed 4 times per year.
+Report Cards are distributed two times per year, with a progress report issued mid-semester.
 Grades may be checked online on a daily basis via Renweb.

 Attendance and Absence Policies

 FCS takes an ardent position that regular class attendance is essential for academic continuity and progress.
 Parents should do whatever necessary to assure consistent class attendance by their children.
 Regular tardiness is also viewed as unacceptable behavior by students and will also be addressed by the school's administration.
 Parents should note the following regarding attendance and punctuality: